tekcay/tekcays_addon/README.md

 ## Content:
 * Magntic overhaul : magnetic materials are made with magnetite in a new 2-slots polarizer
 * Electrolysis overhaul : most recipes were removed, replaced by new ones that need electrodes which take damage
+* Storage overhaul : all of the quantum chest and tanks/super tanks are gone, and drums and multiblock tanks are nerfed.
+Multiblock tanks follow drum behavior and can only handle specific fluid depending upon the material they are made of.
+More drums and multiblock tanks can be made, e.g. in Galvanized Steel.

 ### Chains:
 * Wire coils from Mica ([**Gregicality Legacy**](https://github.com/GregTechCEu/gregicality-legacy))